ijosue16/Mobile-portofolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Portofolio
+# Portofolio form validation

 > **This is the final modification of the portfolio website project** **This is not a  full responsive  website.
 It's just a  web look alike based on the figma design we were provided.**
-**The project is fully constructed with all of the needed elements and sections and also with responsive queries basing on the device view port width **
+**The form section is constructed so that they will be no submission if the email and full name inputs are not available. **

+## Attention

+>** note that my partner left the program so it is not possible to have his comits in the projects consider this before you review the comit history**

 ## Built With